 1. Courier/Delviery Insurance

-In order to use your vehicle in return for payment ("Hire and Reward") you’ll require a form of Courier Insurance or Delivery Driver insurance.
-It’s considerably more expensive than your regular vehicle insurance—monthly Courier Car policies start from £220 per month.
+In order to use your vehicle in return for payment ("Hire and Reward"), you’ll require a form of Courier Insurance or Delivery Driver insurance.
+It is considerably more expensive than your regular vehicle insurance—annual Courier Car policies for experienced drivers generally start from £1,800 to £2,100 per year (roughly £150 to £180 per month).

-You have to be careful here—many of the UK’s biggest car insurers don’t cover Amazon drivers, and so you could end up getting caught out and driving uninsured.
+You have to be incredibly careful here—many of the UK’s biggest car insurers do not cover Amazon drivers, and some explicitly ban the use of top-up policies like Zego.
+You could end up getting caught out and driving uninsured if you don't check with your underlying provider first.

 Many couriers in the UK find insurance a tricky subject to navigate—as so many of the biggest car insurers won’t offer a policy, it can be difficult to get an answer to what you actually need.
 Our partners at QuoteZone aim to take the hassle out of Courier Insurance—fill out a quote form and they’ll connect you with up to 3 of the UK’s leading Courier insurers.